-The Board of Directors TerraForm Power, Inc.:
+The Board of Directors TerraForm Power.
+Inc.:

-We consent to the use of our reports dated March 7, 2018, with respect to the consolidated balance sheets of TerraForm Power, Inc. as of December 31, 2017 and 2016, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2017, and the effectiveness of internal control over financial reporting as of December 31, 2017, incorporated herein by reference and to the reference to our firm under the heading "Experts" in the prospectus.
+We consent to the use of our reports dated March 7, 2018, with respect to the consolidated balance sheets of TerraForm Power, Inc. as of December 31, 2017 and 2016, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2017, and the related notes (collectively, the "(consolidated) financial statements"), and the effectiveness of internal control over financial reporting as of December 31, 2017, incorporated herein by reference and to the reference to our firm under the heading "Experts" in the prospectus.